joey1136/katacoda-scenarios/Area-D/step7.md

 ## Objecting automated processing and profiling

-During the set up of woocommerce, the system advised the user to recieve auto promotional email.
+During the set up of woocommerce, the system advised the user to receive auto promotional email.
 There is a tickbox nearby which allow the user to accept or reject the automated processing.

 ![auto1](https://github.com/joey1136/katacoda-scenarios/blob/main/Area-D/images/step7/profiling1.PNG?raw=true)